kushaltirumala/deep_asteroid_classifier/README.md

 Loss is lower and seems to be generally going down but necessarily converging;
 Will now check accuracy scores to see if accuracy is generally improving

-# ADDED ACCURACY TRACKING
+AT THIS POINT I ADDED ACCURACY TRACKING

 #experiment 4

 LOWER learning rate, 20 epochs. accuracy does not seem to go generally up or down.

+# experiment 5
+learning_rate = 0.01
+epoch_num = 20

+# experiment 6
+learninh_rate = 0.001
+epoch_num = 30